 GMP stands for Good Manufacturing Practice.

-GMP stands for Good Manufacturing Practices.
-In other words, it’s a set of rules and procedures related to the handling, cleaning, quality assurance and packaging processes in manufacturing facilities and the products they make.
+GMP is a set of rules and procedures related to the handling, cleaning, quality assurance, and packaging processes in manufacturing facilities and the products they make.

-Regardless of the licensing authority, the category under which cannabis is produced (medical or recreational use) or the form of the end-product (flower, concentrate, edible), cannabis is considered a drug and is subject to the various regulations and guidelines governing drugs.
-Many jurisdictions around the world, including Canada, USA, Australia, New Zealand, Japan and the European Union, require the application of Good Manufacturing Practices (GMP) in the manufacture of drugs intended for their marketplace.
-Mutual Recognition Agreement (MRA) countries[i] define GMP as the part of quality assurance that ensures that drugs are consistently produced and controlled in such a way to meet the quality standards appropriate to their intended use, as required by the marketing authorization [ii], [iii].
+Regardless of the licensing authority, the category under which cannabis is produced (medical or recreational use), or the form of the end-product (flower, concentrate, edible, etc.), cannabis is considered a drug and is subject to the various regulations and guidelines governing drugs.
+Many jurisdictions around the world, including the European Union (EU), Canada, USA, Australia, New Zealand, and Israel, require the application of Good Manufacturing Practices (GMP) in the manufacturing of drugs intended for their marketplace.
+Mutual Recognition Agreement (MRA) countries define GMP as the part of quality assurance that ensures that drugs are consistently produced and controlled in such a way as to meet the quality standards appropriate to their intended use, as required by the marketing authorization.